1498saurav/scala-practise/README.md

 ## Instructions

-- Run command sbt test from the root of the project
+- Run command sbt com.test.test from the root of the project
-- It should pass 1 test case, 1 failing , 1 ignored
+- It should pass 1 com.test.test case, 1 failing , 1 ignored
-- One of the test is ignored , follow the instructions over that function test case to enable it
+- One of the com.test.test is ignored , follow the instructions over that function com.test.test case to enable it
-- One of the test is failing, correct the assetion logic to pass the test case.
+- One of the com.test.test is failing, correct the assetion logic to pass the com.test.test case.
-- Now run the test cases again using sbt clean test
+- Now run the com.test.test cases again using sbt clean com.test.test
-- This time there should be 3 test passing successfully.
+- This time there should be 3 com.test.test passing successfully.

 ## Runnng Sum Program using Spark-Submit
 - Download and extract Spark 2.4.0 (https://dlcdn.apache.org/spark/spark-3.2.1/spark-3.2.1-bin-hadoop3.2.tgz)